OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 Some character actions are routine and effortless, while others are contested or pose a more significant challenge.
 In such cases, a *check* is called to validate each instance.
 A check is performed by rolling a d20 and comparing the result against a target number.

-> The base target number (TN) equals your character's key ability, adjusted accordingly for the type of check.
+> The base target number (TN) equals your character's key ability, adjusted accordingly for the type of check: `Action, Attack, or Evasion`.
 The check succeeds if the roll is equal to or under the target number.
 The check fails if the roll exceeds the target number.

 ### Action Check